telosnetwork/sqrl/README.md

 ### Build it yourself

 If you'd rather build the application yourself, please ensure you have nodejs/npm/yarn already installed locally.
+These instructions require node v14, `nvm use v14`.

 **Note**: If you are configuring this Electron application within a Windows development environment, it will involve additional steps.